mekanika/qe/Readme.md

 Type: **String**

-A `resource` points to an entity to act upon, like a table (SQL), a document (Document stores), a resource (REST).
+A `resource` points to a unique entity type to act upon, like a table (SQL), a collection (Document stores), a resource (REST).
 It is almost always a unique reference to some end-point that an `action` will apply to.

 Some actions may not use a resource, most do.